Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 ☝︎ home ☞ next chapter: PWM

-In order to read a more advanced sensor then a On/Off button we need a different type of pin.
+In order to read a more advanced sensor than a On/Off button we need a different type of pin.
 In the lower-right part of the Arduino board, you’ll see six pins marked “Analog In”.

 The next sketch & electronics diagram demonstrates analog input by reading an analog sensor as a potentiometer on analog pin 0 and turning on and off a LED connected to digital pin 2.
 The amount of time the LED will be on and off depends on the value obtained by analogRead().